anuragghimire8/two-tier-project-deployment/README.md

-tomated DevOps Pipeline with GitHub Actions, Docker, and Terraform on AWS EC2!
+Automated DevOps Pipeline with GitHub Actions, Docker, and Terraform on AWS EC2!

 I recently built a full DevOps workflow to automate deployment and infrastructure management Deployed the MERN STACK app on AWS EC2, with Nginx as a reverse proxy (for production-ready deployment